Hi, mermaid! This post is for you if you are about to rent or buy a surfboard and you are not sure which one is the right for you.

 This decision is quite personal, because depends on many factors.

-In my case, because I was afraid of large surfboards due to something that happened to me (read it here), I decided to buy a customized surfboard.
+In my case, when I was learning to surf, I was afraid of using large surfboards because a stupid incident, so I decided to buy a customized surfboard.

-Before talking about YOUR board, I recommend you to read this post about parts of a surfboard, because are necessary to know to choose yours.
+Before talking about YOUR board, let’s see features, types and parts of a surfboard, because it is necessary to know to choose yours.

-Ok, theory now, in the case you are thinking on your first surfboard, take in mind the followed factors:
+Ok, theory now, in the case you are thinking on your first surfboard, take in mind the following factors:

 - Your height